 - International collaborations and our capacity to influence transnational education in its broadest sense

 EQUITY AND ATTAINMENT

 This theme focuses on researching the systematic and strategic approaches to addressing differential student outcomes in higher education.
-The nature of this theme means that students from disadvantaged groups will be more represented and supported; however, students’ involvement will not be predetermined by demographic labels.
+The nature of this theme means that students from disadvantaged groups will be more represented and supported.

 - The role of learner analytics in supporting student success

 - Understanding why disparity of attainment is so stubborn

 - Exploring the impact of policy, measures and rewards in encouraging widening participation and equity of attainment